 Some people show even stronger reactions than these, and it is advisable to do a quick test to determine your sensitivity to Antabuse.
 This can be done by rubbing some alcohol on the skin and seeing if the skin begins to flush.
 This test determines how sensitive you are to Antabuse and cautions you against deliberate or non-deliberate ingestion of alcohol once treatment starts.
 Deliberate ingestion involves taking alcoholic drinks, while non-deliberate is using items with high alcoholic content, such as cosmetics, medicines, and household cleaning items that contain the spirit.
 Caution must be taken to avoid these items from causing an unpleasant reaction in your system.

 A doctor must supervise antabuse medication.
-This will help in the safe treatment of patients to affect changes that may be necessary, such as dosage due to strong drug reactions.
+This will help in the safe treatment of patients to affect changes that may be necessary, such as dosage due to severe drug reactions.
 A physician does recommend that patients on Antabuse treatment wear a special ID card or form of identification always to help in case of emergency.

 Do’s and Don’ts for Antabuse / Disulfiram